Psychiatric Nurse Practitioner Salary

 - [3] AANP, Are You Considering a Career as a Psychiatric-Mental Health Nurse Practitioner?

-- [4] American Association of Nurse Practitioners (AANP), NP Fact Sheet
+- [4] American Association of Nurse Practitioners (AANP), What Is a Nurse Practitioner

 - [5] AANP, State Practice Environment (Full, Reduced, and Restricted Practice)